TheWiseLion/pykhet/README.rst

 Serialization
 -------------
-There is ample support to serialize the state of objects as dictionaries.
+There is ample support to serializing the state of objects as dictionaries.
 Useful for easy storage as json.

 .. code-block:: python